-Baker is proud to host a series of parenting roundtables this semester in cooperation with the Family Service Center of Wilmette and Northbrook.
+Baker is proud to host a series of the Baker Parenting Roundtable Series this semester in cooperation with the Family Service Center of Wilmette and Northbrook.

 All events are free and open to the public.

 Space is limited.
 Please RSVP to reserve your seat(s).

 Tuesday, March 8, from 7:00-8:30 p.m.

 (for 3rd-8th grade parents)

 As students enter grades 5-8, they face the daunting task of balancing many competing aspects of life, including homework, friendships, long-term projects, tests, self-advocacy, and down time.
 Each student will bring different skills to this organizational dance, needing support for some and enrichment for others.
 As a whole, this skill set is often called executive functioning.
 Robin Lake, LCSW, will help parents learn effective strategies to support their children in staying organized.

 Mindfulness is more than a buzzword.
 Research tells us that practicing mindfulness can enhance focus, reduce stress, increase compassion, and increase our ability to cope with challenges.
 Sounds perfect for parenting!
 This roundtable will offer information on the science and benefits of mindfulness, mindful parenting, and methods to share mindfulness with children.
 Participants will leave with strategies and tools they can use right away.